rgwoodiii/navigation_dqn/Report.md

 - eps_end: minimum value of epsilon  (0.01)
 - eps_decay: multiplicative factor (per episode) for decreasing epsilon (.97)

-- BUFFER_SIZE:
+- BUFFER_SIZE: the size of the replay buffer (1e5)
-- BATCH_SIZE:
+- BATCH_SIZE: size of the mini batch (64)
-- GAMMA:
+- GAMMA: our discount factor (.99)
-- TAU:
+- TAU: target parameters soft update (1e-3)
-- Learning Rate:
+- Learning Rate: the learning rate  we use (5e-4)
-- UPDATE_EVERY:
+- UPDATE_EVERY: network update frequecy (4)

 I tuned the above parameters manually and randomly.
 It didn't take too long before I was successfully solving the environment in about 300 episodes.
 I was super excited in my last run to solve it in 108 episodes.

-### dqn agent & model
+### model architecture

-credit to Udacity for model.py & dqn_agent.py.
-As part of the Deep Q Learning section in the course, we are led through a coding exercise where these files are supplied in order to train your dqn agent.
-As I have adapted the Deep Q Learning implementation for that coding exercise, some of the boiler plate code as given by udacity has been used here.
+A range of neural models were tried exploring wide, deep and shallow configurations.
+Overall, the simpler models performed as well or better than deeper ones and wide models performed worse than narrow ones.
+All models started with a 37 x 1 input vector from the environment, constructed two or more fully connected hidden layers and ended with a fully connected layer outputing 4 outputs, one for each action.

+The final solution used two hidden layers of 64 and 128 neurons respectively.

+QNetwork(
+  (fc1): Linear(in_features=37, out_features=64, bias=True)
+  (fc2): Linear(in_features=64, out_features=128, bias=True)
+  (out): Linear(in_features=128, out_features=4, bias=True)
+)

 ## plot & performance
 ![image](https://user-images.githubusercontent.com/13371867/123744365-e5985c80-d86b-11eb-9c00-0676df93dc08.png)